skillzaa/bilza/readme.md

 1. <i>Bilza.js will enable you to create Javascript animation that behave like a video</i>.
 You can "play", "pause", "stop" the animation just like a video.
 You can also "skip forward" ,  "skip backward" or draw any random frame from inbetween the animation.
 You can also go to any frame and save that as an image.

 1. <i>Bilza.js will enable you to create slide (presentations, lesson plans ,sales Pitch, advertisements etc)</i> and then share them with who ever you like.
 The final product is a simple javascript file that will run in any (decent) browser anywhere.
-There is no installation or plug ins and NO dependency on any other library.
+There is NO installation NO plugins and NO dependencies (on any other library).
 This will enable your clients to consume your content with out any hassle.

 1. <i>Bilza.js will enable you to create web based advertisement videos (animation) and embed them into your website or your client websites.
 Animated graphics are always prefered over still ones.</i>